ArneCL/BlogPosts/elm-lang-json-basics.md

 `decodeString` will take a decoder such as the ones above and returns a `Result String a`.
 This returns either an error as a string or the value: a string value in the case of `decodeString`.

-For example, given the type `type alias Decoded = {id:String, company:String}` and the json:
+For example, given the type `type alias Decoded = {id:Int, company:String}` and the json:

     {
         "companies": [